-Designated person or entity

-The term designated person or entity refers to:

-- (i) individual, groups, undertakings and entities designated by the Committee of the Security Council established pursuant to resolution 1267 (1999) (the 1267 Committee), as being individuals associated with Al-Qaida, or entities and other groups and undertakings associated with Al-Qaida; - (ii) individuals, groups, undertakings and entities designated by the Committee of the Security Council established pursuant to resolution 1988 (2011) (the 1988 Committee), as being associated with the Taliban in constituting a threat to the peace, stability and security of Afghanistan, or entities and other groups and undertakings associated with the Taliban; - (iii) any natural or legal person or entity designated by jurisdictions or a supra-national jurisdiction pursuant to Security Council resolution 1373 (2001); - (iv) any individual, natural or legal person or entity designated for the application of targeted financial sanctions pursuant to Security Council

-Terms Definitions resolution 1718 (2006) and any future successor resolutions by the Security Council in annexes to the relevant resolutions, or by the Security Council Committee established pursuant to resolution 1718 (2006) (the 1718 Sanctions Committee) pursuant to Security Council resolution 1718 (2006); and (v) any natural or legal person or entity designated for the application of targeted financial sanctions pursuant to Security Council resolution 2231 (2015) and any future successor resolutions by the Security Council.
-Designation The term designation refers to the identification of a person 55 , individual or entity that is subject to targeted financial sanctions pursuant to: United Nations Security Council resolution 1267 (1999) and its successor resolutions; Security Council resolution 1373 (2001), including the determination that the relevant sanctions will be applied to the person or entity and the public communication of that determination; Security Council resolution 1718 (2006) and any future successor resolutions; Security Council resolution 2231 (2015) and any future successor resolutions; and any future Security Council resolutions which impose targeted financial sanctions in the context of the financing of proliferation of weapons of mass destruction.
-As far as Security Council resolution 2231 (2015) and any future successor resolutions are concerned, references to "designations" apply equally to "listing".
-Domestic Wire Transfer Please refer to the IN to Recommendation 16.
-Enforceable means Please refer to the Note on the Legal Basis of requirements on Financial Institutions and DNFBPs.
-Ex Parte The term ex parte means proceeding without prior notification and participation of the affected party.
-Express trust Express trust refers to a trust clearly created by the settlor, usually in the form of a document e.g. a written deed of trust.
-They are to be contrasted with trusts
+Terms Definitions acting as (or arranging for another person to act as) a trustee of an express trust or performing the equivalent function for another form of legal arrangement; acting as (or arranging for another person to act as) a nominee shareholder for another person.
+Designated person or entity The term designated person or entity refers to: (i) individual, groups, undertakings and entities designated by the Committee of the Security Council established pursuant to resolution 1267 (1999) (the 1267 Committee), as being individuals associated with Al-Qaida, or entities and other groups and undertakings associated with Al-Qaida; (ii) individuals, groups, undertakings and entities designated by the Committee of the Security Council established pursuant to resolution 1988 (2011) (the 1988 Committee), as being associated with the Taliban in constituting a threat to the peace, stability and security of Afghanistan, or entities and other groups and undertakings associated with the Taliban; (iii) any natural or legal person or entity designated by jurisdictions or a supra-national jurisdiction pursuant to Security Council resolution 1373 (2001); (iv) any individual, natural or legal person or entity designated for the application of targeted financial sanctions pursuant to Security Council resolution 1718 (2006) and any future successor resolutions by the Security Council in annexes to the relevant resolutions, or by the Security Council Committee established pursuant to resolution 1718 (2006) (the 1718 Sanctions Committee) pursuant to Security Council resolution 1718 (2006); and (v) any natural or legal person or entity designated for the application of targeted financial sanctions pursuant to Security Council resolution 2231 (2015) and any future successor resolutions by the Security Council.
+Designation The term designation refers to the identification of a person 62 , individual or entity that is subject to targeted financial sanctions pursuant to: United Nations Security Council resolution 1267 (1999) and its successor resolutions; Security Council resolution 1373 (2001), including the determination that the relevant sanctions will be applied to the

-Natural or legal.
+62 Natural or legal.